Medical Weight Management with GLP-1 Medications

 - Whole-patient approach — GLP-1 is one part of a comprehensive plan that may include nutrition, exercise, and management of related conditions.

-- Direct access — call or text your physician directly with questions about side effects, dosing, or concerns.
+- Responsive communication — message your physician with questions about side effects, dosing, or concerns.

 - Hindi, Urdu, Punjabi spoken — care in the language you're most comfortable with.
 Professional interpreter services available in 240+ additional languages.